The Artists' international development programme is a £750,000 fund, jointly funded by the British Council and Arts Council England.

 Our aims for the programme

-We have developed the Artists' international development fund to help us achieve our aims within goal 1 of our 10-year framework Achieving great art for everyone: talent and artistic excellence are thriving and celebrated.
+We have developed the Artists' international development fund to help us achieve our aims within goal 1 of our 10-year framework Achieving great art and culture for everyone: talent and artistic excellence are thriving and celebrated.
 We want artists to be open to international perspectives and to expand their horizons.
-You can find out more about this in the Arts Council Plan 2011-15.

 The British Council and the Arts Council want the programme to produce: